Functional Analysis & Treatment of Severe Behavior Disorders

 • Identify the defining features of indirect, descriptive, and functional analysis approaches to assessment as well as the major strengths and limitations of each general approach to

 • Conduct an assessment using indirect (rating scale and questionnaire) procedures.
 Conduct an assessment using descriptive ( direct observation) analysis Develop a treatment strategy for problem behavior maintained by attention or access to preferred activities.

 Develop a treatment strategy for problem behavior maintained by escape from Develop a treatment strategy for problem behavior that is "self-stimulatory" in Who Should Attend: This workshop will provide essential information for program administrators, behavior analysts (BCABAs & BCBAs), psychologists, QMRPs, special education staff, and supervisors of direct care providers.
 The procedures can be implemented across a variety of settings – such as group homes, residential facilities, residential facilities, workshops, school settings, and supervised employment sites.
 Workshop Format: The format of the workshop will include lecture, graphics, videotape, and discussion of specific concerns shared by the audience.
-Case study and other workshop materials will be used to facilitate audience participation in Brian Iwata, Ph.D.
+Case study and other workshop materials will also be used to facilitate learning.
+Brian Iwata, Ph.D.